-Law School Architecture
+Law School Art & Architecture

-The sculpture in the reflecting pool, Construction in Space in the Third and Fourth Dimension, was designed by Russian expatriate Antoine Pevsner and installed in 1964.
+The sculpture in the reflecting pool — formally titled “Construction in Space in the Third and Fourth Dimension” and informally known as “The Pevsner” — was designed by Russian expatriate Antoine Pevsner and installed in 1964.
 It was hailed by critics as an expert use of the compositional space created by Saarinen’s design.
-"The sculpture," writes Katherine Kuh, in the Saturday Review, July 25, 1964, “specifically planned to be seen from all sides, changes as the observer varies his position, an act requiring deliberation.
+"The sculpture," writes Katherine Kuh in the Saturday Review, July 25, 1964, “specifically planned to be seen from all sides, changes as the observer varies his position, an act requiring deliberation.
 To view it from a window in the Law Library is a radically different experience from approaching it at street level.
 Rarely has a sculpture been more fully oriented to the multilateral possibilities of its structure.”